Cloudanix Joins AWS ISV Accelerate Program

 The Future CISO: AI, Quantum, and Becoming a Multidisciplinary Strategist with Patricia Titus

-Field CISO Patricia Titus explains how CISOs must evolve from siloed defenders into multidisciplinary strategists who lead through AI, behavioral analytics, and trust.
+Field CISO Patricia Titus explains how CISOs must evolve into multidisciplinary strategists who lead through AI, behavioral analytics, and trust.

 The CISO role is at an inflection point.
 With AI reshaping every layer of the security stack — from behavioral detection to governance frameworks to organizational structure — security leaders who remain siloed technical defenders risk becoming irrelevant.
 The future belongs to multidisciplinary strategists.